 tamarjunaM mallikapUrvamekaM namAmi saMsArasamudrasetum ||

-Sri Mallikarjuna Jyotirlinga is located in Kurnool district of Andhra Pradesh, an area full of forests of Kadali, Bilva trees, mountain ranges and Patalaganga (Krishnaveni river).
-This river is in the form of underground spring, and this is where millions of devotees take the holy dip and go to worship the Jyotirlinga.
+Sri Mallikarjuna Jyotirlinga is located in Kurnool district of Andhra Pradesh, an area full of forests of Kadali, Bilva trees, mountain ranges, and Patalaganga (Krishnaveni river).
+This river is in the form of an underground spring, and this is where millions of devotees take the holy dip and go to worship the Jyotirlinga.

 History recounts when Chatrapati Shivaji used to take a “Darshan” of the JyotirLinga during the Maharatri, and he also built a tower on the right side of the temple, opening a free meal center.
-Other kings of Vijayangar Dynasty have built the temple, tower, portico, and a pond too.
-Before it was difficult to reach because of terrain, yet many devotees have reached there with their sheer will-power.
-This includes the mythological personalities like Hiranyakashipa, Narada, Pandavas, Sri Ram.
+Other kings of Vijayanagar Dynasty built the temple, tower, portico, and a pond too.
+Before it was difficult to reach because of the terrain, yet many devotees have reached there with their sheer willpower.
+This includes the mythological personalities like Hiranyakashipa, Narada, Pandavas, and Sri Ram.

 3. Mahakaleshwar Jyotirlinga, Ujjain, Madhya Pradesh